 The official functions and duties of the City Clerk are set forth in Chapter 32.17 of the Fort Wayne City Code and chapter 36 of the Indiana Code.
-The following is a general summary of services provided by the City Clerk's office.

 In addition to its overall mission of maintaining the official records of the City, the office of the City Clerk also performs the following: